If your questions are not answered below, please feel free to contact us:

 Most students complete the program in two semesters.
 If entering from an undergraduate field other than MSE, completing the program may take an additional summer at the beginning or end, or an additional semester.

-Can I begin the program in the spring semester?Click to Open
+Can I begin the program in the Spring semester, or just the Fall?Click to Open

 Do I need an undergraduate degree in Materials Science and Engineering to pursue the M.Eng. degree?Click to Open